This Day In History: February 13th

 The team consisted of players such as William “Pop” Gates and Charles “Tarzan” Cooper, who later became Hall of Fame inductees.
 In addition to owning the team, Douglas served as the coach and led them to championship victory.
 The team played its first game in November of 1923 against an all-white team and won.
 Despite hesitations about the team’s profitability and small home court, the Rens continuously proved that they were a powerhouse.

 As the team’s popularity rose, they were able to sell out more games.
 The Rens also developed a reputation for being fierce competitors on the court especially after winning 88 consecutive games during the 1932-33 season.
 In 1939 the Rens made history and won the first World Professional Basketball tournament.

 Ten years after winning the championship, the team played its final game in 1949.
 The efforts of the New York Renaissance were recognized in 1963 with their induction into the Basketball Hall of Fame.
 Coach Douglas was also inducted into the Basketball Hall of Fame as a contributor in 1972.

 Their story was documented by Kareem Abdul-Jabbar in the film, On the Shoulders of Giants, in 2011.
-The legacy of the team continues on through the youth who are members of the New York Renaissance Basketball Association that was established in 2012.
+The legacy of the team continues on through the youth who are members of the New York Renaissance Basketball Association, which was established in 2012.